TraitzTech/.github/profile/README.md

 ## Contact Us

-For inquiries, collaborations, or more information, reach out to us at [notify@traitz.tech](mailto:notify@traitz.tech) or visit our office in Bambili, Bamenda.
+For inquiries, collaborations, or more information, reach out to us at [info@traitz.tech](mailto:info@traitz.tech) or visit our office in Bambili, Bamenda.

 ## Stay Connected